Adult Social Care privacy notice

 We may also receive personal information about you from others.
 This could include family members and friends, NHS agencies (such as GPs or hospitals), commissioned support providers, other local authorities, voluntary sector organisations and the Metropolitan Police.

-Sharing Information - when Adult Social Care shares your information
+When Adult Social Care shares your information

 Please speak with your social care practitioner if you have any questions about the organisations we could share your information with.